 How to strip wallpaper – Soak you walls

-Right now this part is extremley straight forward but its amazing how many people dont do this and dive straight in with their scrapper or steamer.
+Right now this part is extremley straight forward but it’s amazing how many people don’t do this and dive straight in with their scrapper or steamer.
 Scraping away for hours to get every last inch of the paper off.
-Mix your fairy liquid with your boiling water and soak the walls… simple.. get the walls extremely wet and… go put the kettle on!
-Sit down, read the paper, check your phone do what ever you want.
-But leave the walls alone, dont get that scrapper anywhere near to them yet.
+Mix your washing up liquid with your boiling water and soak the walls.
+Simple!
+Get the walls extremely wet and… go put the kettle on!
+Sit down, read the paper, check your phone, do what ever you want.
+But leave the walls alone, don’t get that scrapper anywhere near to them yet.

-As professional painters and decorators we tend to soak the whole room in one go but dependant on your speed take sections at a time and by the time you have finished one section you will be ready for the next.
+As professional painters and decorators GS Decorating tend to soak the whole room in one go but dependant on your speed take sections at a time and by the time you have finished one section you will be ready for the next.

 How to strip wallpaper – The strip

-What you will find if you have soaked your walls properly is that the hot soapy water has got behind the wallpaper and disolved the paste.
+What you will find, if you have soaked your walls properly, is that the hot soapy water has got behind the wallpaper and disolved the paste.
 With the aid of your trusty long handled scrapper this paper should now just glide off with very little effort at all.
-If you start and find the paper is not almost falling off the walls… stop put your scrapper downa and soak that wall again and maybe time for another brew or two.
+If you start and find the paper is not almost falling off the walls, then stop put your scrapper down and soak that wall again.
+Maybe time for another brew or two.

 How to strip wallpaper – Keeping clean

-As with everything in decorating, cleaning as you go it paramount.
-Everyone has their own method with this and do what ever works for you.
+As with everything in decorating, cleaning as you go along it paramount.
+Everyone has their own method with this.
+Do whatever works best for you.
 But we reconmend bagging up as often as possible, it makes it easier in the long run.

 How to strip wallpaper – Summary

-Stripping a room may look a daunting challenge when you start but it does not have to be hard wall.
-By ensuring the hot water can get behind the wallpaper (whatever finish it is) and giving it enough time to soak through properly most rooms can be easily overcome.
+Stripping a room may look a daunting challenge when you start but it doesn’t have to be hard work.
+By ensuring the hot water can get behind the wallpaper (whatever finish it is) and giving it enough time to soak through properly most rooms can be easily be striped.